MTG/mtg-jamendo-dataset/README.md

 This work was funded by the predoctoral grant MDM-2015-0502-17-2 from the Spanish Ministry of Economy and Competitiveness linked to the Maria de Maeztu Units of Excellence Programme (MDM-2015-0502).

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowsa-Curie grant agreement No. 765068.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 765068.

 This work has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 688382 "AudioCommons".